 Next.js is a fairly rigid toolkit, so there’s “limited” flexibility when it comes to how apps are structured.
 All pages are routed through a system of files and folders.
 React provides a lot of freedom for how you want to structure your application, as it’s simply a library of frontend components - not a framework.

 The “limited” flexibility we’ve mentioned above isn’t an issue for 99% of applications.
-Our experience with Next.js is that it can do everything we need and we’ve had great success using it optimise website performance and enhance user experience.
+Our experience with Next.js development is that it can do everything we need and we’ve had great success using it optimise website performance and enhance user experience.

 There are a number of core React features that Next.js significantly improves.
 It also adds some completely new functions.
 Let’s take a look at some of these features.